siddharth201/MyNotes/AI_ML/Mathematics/LinearAlgebra/StraightLine/Basics/Chapter-4_Distance_bw_two_Points.md

 ### The Pythagorean Theorem

 The Pythagorean theorem states a relationship between the lengths of the sides of a right-angled triangle.
-If we call the lengths of the two shorter sides (the ones that form the right angle) $a$ and '$b$', and the length of the hypotenuse '$c$', then the theorem says:
+If we call the lengths of the two shorter sides (the ones that form the right angle) $'a'$ and $'b'$, and the length of the hypotenuse $'c'$, then the theorem says:

 $a^2 + b^2 = c^2$